i-sunny/cvrp_aco/README.md

 The program is developed under XCode, so it can be executed by XCode directly.

 This program can also be compiled by the GNU g++.
-To run this program, you need to do the folllowing three steps:
+To run this program, you need to do the folllowing two steps:

 * make all;
-* g++ *.o -o solver -lpthread;
-* ./solver filename
+* ./main filename